NamburiSrinath/Artificial-Intelligence/README.md

 9. Tree classifier
 10. Backpropagation

-# SEARCH ALGORITHMS AND ARTIFICIAL INTELLIGENCE
+# Search Algorithms and CSP
 11. Cannibal Missionary
 12. Eight Puzzle
 13. Eight Queens
 14. Map COloring
 15. Different Search Algorithms(BFS, DFS, UCS, Greedy, A*)

-# PROJECT
+# Project
-16. Mobilenet (Project)
+16. Mobilenet and YOLO

 All the discussions regarding the code is written in the reports.
 Please look into the AIReport file for explanation regarding algorithms (1-10) and AI Project for explanation about 16 i.e mobilenet